Basic Usage

 Outputs

-The output will display endpoints (such as paths, methods, parameters, headers, etc.), and you can specify the output format using flags like -f.
+The output will display endpoints (such as paths, methods, parameters, headers, etc.), and you can specify the output format using flags -f

 Usage